-Brian is interested in supervising students exploring topics related to flood management, risk, knowledge, and/or human vulnerability.
-Proposals situated in Australia, Bangladesh, India, the UK, and Portugal are welcome, though other contexts may be possible.
+Brian is interested in supervising students exploring topics related to flood management, risk, knowledge, expertise, decision making, and/or human vulnerability.
+Proposals situated in Australia, Cambodia, and Canada are welcome, though other contexts may be possible.

 Brian has experience with both quantitative and qualitative research methods, for example including projects that explore flood impacts on homes or perception-based analyses.

 Brian’s recent research has emphasised the ‘power-holder’ or ‘decision-maker’, leading to research findings that explore how flood management occurs and how the people making decisions rationalise what they do.
 This type of research emphasises who benefits and who is negatively affected by flood management practices; and informs critiques aimed at social justice and appreciation for the disproportionate impact of disasters on vulnerable individuals.
 As part of these projects he has collaborated with NGOs in the developing and developed world.